a-stoyanov/zabbix-domain-blacklist/README.md

 # zabbix-domain-blacklist

-This repository provides a Zabbix template and script for monitoring whether a specified domain is listed on Real-time Blackhole Lists (RBLs) using MXToolbox and/or HetrixTools APIs.
+This repository provides a Zabbix template and script to check if a specified SMTP domain is listed on Real-time Blackhole Lists (RBLs) using MXToolbox and/or HetrixTools APIs.
 The solution is designed for Zabbix integration and offers alerts based on customizable warning and critical thresholds.

 </br>